Detective Barbie: Detective Barbie 2: The Vacation Mystery

-Team Barbie Detective (Barbie, Ken, and a wheelchair-using computer whiz named Becky) solve a mystery regarding a series of antique jewels that have been stolen at Lighthouse Cove hotel.
+Team Barbie Detective (Barbie, Ken, and Becky) solve a mystery regarding a series of antique jewels that have been stolen at Lighthouse Cove hotel.
 Players can use the Barbie GamePad to play the game.
 Clues are on different locations each new game.
 Clues bring Barbie closer to solving the mystery and make her find puzzle pieces that contains a mysterious message on the back once fully assembled.

 Detective Barbie: The Mystery Cruise

 Announced on November 20, 2000, this was a two-player game.
 The premise involves Barbie investigating the disappearance of artworks from a cruise ship.

 Gameplay

 In the case of the computer games, the entire game has a standard point-and-click style controlled via a mouse.
 Players move Barbie to a new location by moving the mouse to the edge of the screen, where the cursor will turn into a big pink arrow.
 Players click on hotspots to interact with them, while interacting with characters to uncover clues.